About Damon Braces

 Damon braces consist of advanced technology.
 Sleeker brackets and lighter wires make your mouth look better than ever.
 This also means your mouth will feel less irritated, so you’ll be happier and less sore.

-Your treatment time will vary, but expect an average of 18-22 months.
-Work with your orthodontist to develop your customized treatment plan.
+Your orthodontic treatment time will vary, but expect an average of 18-22 months.
+Work with your Hinsdale orthodontist to develop your customized treatment plan.

 Damon metal braces combine strength, durability, and affordability.
-Choose Damon metal braces for your alignment needs and smile with confidence!
+Choose Damon metal braces for your alignment needs and smile with self-confidence!

-If you want to straighten your teeth the old-fashioned way, Damon clear braces and Damon metal braces are great options.
+If you want to straighten your teeth the old-fashioned way, Damon clear braces and Damon metal braces are great options for those looking for straight smiles.
 These methods are effective for even the most severe alignment cases.

 Hinsdale Ortho has been offering high-quality orthodontic treatment in a friendly, welcoming environment for more than 65 years.
 Our state-of-the-art technology makes us the best orthodontist around.
 To schedule a free consultation, call (630) 325-0100 or go online.